Ijinasi

-Ijinasi or Naejinjuji (內珍朱智) was the founder and first ruler of Daegaya.
+Ijinasi or Naejinjuji (內珍朱智) was the founder and first king of Daegaya.

 Name

-The name Ijinasi and Naejinjuji appears in Samguk Sagi.
+The name Ijinasi and Naejinjuji appears in the Samguk sagi.

 Legends about his birth

 There are two legends about his birth.

 Fall from the sky and born from an egg

-According to a legend recorded in the Samguk Yusa written in the 13th century, in the year 42 CE, six eggs descended from heaven with a message that they would be kings.
+According to a legend recorded in the Samguk yusa written in the 13th century, in the year 42 CE, six eggs descended from heaven with a message that they would be kings.
 Six boys were born, and within 12 days they grew mature.
 One of them, named Suro, became the king of Geumgwan Gaya, and the other five founded the remaining five Gayas, namely Daegaya, Seongsan Gaya, Ara Gaya, Goryeong Gaya, and Sogaya.